 BCS provides a full range of NMTC consulting services to its developer/sponsor clients.

-They work with both nonprofit and for-profit real estate developers, as well as service organizations and operating businesses seeking to utilize NMTCs.
+BCS works with both nonprofit and for-profit real estate developers, as well as service organizations and operating businesses seeking to utilize NMTCs.

 BCS works with CDE clients to develop winning strategies for NMTC applications.

 BCS has prepared nine successful NMTC applications, totaling $445 million in NMTC awards.

 For developers pursuing qualifying historic rehabilitations, BCS offers structuring, modeling, and closing administration services.